Salamander: Camouflage and mimicry

 Although many salamanders have cryptic colors so as to be unnoticeable, others signal their toxicity by their vivid coloring.
 Yellow, orange, and red are the colors generally used, often with black for greater contrast.
 Sometimes, the animal postures if attacked, revealing a flash of warning hue on its underside.
 The red eft, the brightly colored terrestrial juvenile form of the eastern newt (Notophthalmus viridescens), is highly poisonous.
 It is avoided by birds and snakes, and can survive for up to 30 minutes after being swallowed (later being regurgitated).
 The red salamander (Pseudotriton ruber) is a palatable species with a similar coloring to the red eft.
 Predators that previously fed on it have been shown to avoid it after encountering red efts, an example of Batesian mimicry.
 Other species exhibit similar mimicry.
 In California, the palatable yellow-eyed salamander (Ensatina eschscholtzii) closely resembles the toxic California newt (Taricha torosa) and the rough-skinned newt (Taricha granulosa), whereas in other parts of its range, it is cryptically colored.
 A correlation exists between the toxicity of Californian salamander species and diurnal habits: relatively harmless species like the California slender salamander (Batrachoseps attenuatus) are nocturnal and are eaten by snakes, while the California newt has many large poison glands in its skin, is diurnal, and is avoided by snakes.

 Autotomy

 Some salamander species use tail autotomy to escape predators.
 The tail drops off and wriggles around for a while after an attack, and the salamander either runs away or stays still enough not to be noticed while the predator is distracted.
 The tail regrows with time, and salamanders routinely regenerate other complex tissues, including the lens or retina of the eye.
 Within only a few weeks of losing a piece of a limb, a salamander perfectly reforms the missing structure.

 Distribution and habitat

 Salamanders split off from the other amphibians during the mid- to late Permian, and initially were similar to modern members of the Cryptobranchoidea.
 Their resemblance to lizards is the result of symplesiomorphy, their common retention of the primitive tetrapod body plan, but they are no more closely related to lizards than they are to mammals.
 Their nearest relatives are the frogs and toads, within Batrachia.
-The earliest known salamander fossils have been found in geological deposits in China and Kazakhstan, dated to the middle Jurassic period around 164 million years ago.